 Cramping that can range from mild to severe and debilitating pain is one of the most difficult PMS symptoms that many women experience.
 Painful cramps come from inflammation that is triggered by hormone-like substances known as prostaglandins.
 Prostaglandins are naturally found in the lining of the uterus and cause the muscles and blood vessels in the uterus to contract.
 Some prostaglandins are normal and necessary for the contraction during menses.
 However, when the body is inflamed, excess prostaglandins can be produced, causing more severe cramping.

 While there is limited research on PMDD, there is evidence showing that what you eat may help ease PMS symptoms.
 Research supports that plant-based eating reduces inflammation, including inflammation associated with PMS.
 Plant-based diets are high in anti-inflammatory nutrients such as fiber and phytonutrients, as well as other nutrients that may reduce PMS symptoms.
-Here’s a look into how plant-based eating may help ease symptoms of PMS and PMDD.
+In this article we will answer the question, can eating a plant-based diet help with PMS and PMDD?

 Fiber